DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

     </iframe>
   </div>
   <div class="figcaption">
     <strong>Figure 6.</strong> Representation similarity between DCL and NSCL models trained with matched initialization and mini-batch order.
-RSA and CKA values are consistently above 0.81 across all datasets and both architectures, confirming near-identical representation geometry despite training with different objectives.
+RSA and CKA values are consistently above 0.81 across all datasets and both architectures, confirming strong alignment in learned representation geometry despite different objectives.
   </div>
 </div>

 <div class="col" markdown="1">

 Across all three datasets and both architectures, RSA and CKA exceed 0.81, and for CIFAR-100, all four measurements reach 0.91.
-Two patterns stand out.
+Two patterns are especially notable.

 First, alignment is strongest when the number of classes is largest, as in CIFAR-100 and mini-ImageNet.
-This is exactly what the theory predicts: more classes means a smaller loss gap, which in turn keeps the optimization trajectories closer and the learned geometry more aligned.
-Second, the scores are nearly identical across ResNet-50 and ViT-Base, confirming that the DCL-NSCL duality is not an artifact of a particular architecture.
+This matches the theory: more classes imply a smaller loss gap, which in turn keeps the optimization trajectories closer and the learned geometry more aligned.

+Second, the scores are nearly identical across ResNet-50 and ViT-Base, indicating that the DCL-NSCL relationship is not an artifact of a particular architecture.

-These numbers should be read alongside the theoretical prediction.
-The bound on representation divergence scales as $1/(\tau C \sqrt{B})$, so with $C = 100$ classes and batch size $B = 1024$, the predicted divergence is small and the empirical alignment is correspondingly high.
-The fact that CKA and RSA both stay above 0.8 even for CIFAR-10 ($C = 10$) suggests that the bound, while not tight, captures the correct qualitative dependence.
+These results are also consistent with the form of the theoretical bound.
+The divergence scales as \(1/(\tau C \sqrt{B})\), so when \(C = 100\) and \(B = 1024\), the predicted discrepancy is small and the empirical alignment is correspondingly high.
+The fact that CKA and RSA both stay above 0.8 even for CIFAR-10 suggests that the bound is not tight, but does capture the correct qualitative dependence.

 ### But weights can still diverge

-In contrast, parameter-space coupling is far less stable.
+In contrast, parameter-space coupling is much less stable.
 A typical bound on parameter divergence takes the form

 $$
 \|w_T^{\mathrm{CL}}-w_T^{\mathrm{NS}}\| \lesssim \frac{G e^{2/\tau}}{\beta\tau C} \cdot \left(\exp\left(\beta\sum_{t=0}^{T-1}\eta_t\right)-1\right).
 $$

-Although both bounds grow exponentially, the exponent in the similarity-matrix bound is much milder: it is scaled by $1/B$, whereas the weight-space bound has no analogous batch-size moderation.
+Although both bounds grow exponentially, the exponent in the similarity-matrix bound is much milder: it is scaled by \(1/B\), whereas the weight-space bound has no analogous batch-size moderation.
 Thus, representation-level alignment can remain stable even when parameter-space divergence becomes large.

-This is not paradoxical.
-In deep networks, parameter space is highly redundant.
-Two models can follow very different paths in weight space and still induce very similar representation geometry.
+This is not especially surprising.
+Deep networks have substantial parameter redundancy, so two models can follow very different paths in weight space while still inducing very similar representation geometry.

 </div>